luxeengine/alpha/luxe/md/guide.one.md

 ##conclusion

-That's the basics, of getting things on screen and updating things every frame, and using the override functions from the Game class to get key and mouse input.
+That's the basics of getting things on screen, updating things every frame, and using the override functions from the Game class to get key, mouse and other forms of input.

 ### What comes next

-Well, that's as basic as it gets!
 Some of the questions you may have,

 - **Where do I find a list of all the supported `Game` class functions?**